The Pontryagin Class for Pre-Courant Algebroids: Leibniz 2-algebras and Lie 2-algebras

 \pf Define $(f_0,f_1,f_2):\mathbb E_\omega\longrightarrow\mathbb E$ by $f_0=\id,f_1=\id$ and $f_2=-\omega$.
 It is obvious that \eqref{eqn:DGLA morphism c 1} holds.
 Since $J_\omega=0$, we have $J'=J+\partial\omega$, which is exactly \eqref{eqn:DGLA morphism c 2}.
 Thus, $(f_0=\id,f_1=\id,f_2=-\omega)$ is an isomorphism between Leibniz 2-algebras. }

-In \cite{Leibniz2}, the author proved that in an exact twisted Courant algebroid\footnote{We will see in next section that an exact twisted Courant algebroid by a closed 4-form is exactly an exact pre-Courant algebroid.} by a closed 4-form $H$, $H$ is exact, i.e. $H=dh$, for some $h\in\Omega^3(M)$.
-The bracket operation is given by
+In \cite{Leibniz2}, it is shown that if a twisted Courant algebroid\footnote{We will see in next section that an exact twisted Courant algebroid by a closed 4-form is exactly an exact pre-Courant algebroid.}$E$ by a closed 4-form $H$ is exact, i.e. we have the following exact sequence